 Pros of Le Tote

-Whether you’re pregnant or not, it’s great to be able to wear something for an entire day to see if you like it before you buy it!.
+Whether you’re pregnant or not, it’s great to be able to wear something for an entire day to see if you like it before you buy it!
 I know the point of their service is not so you can buy things, per say, but I think this is a huge pro for people looking to build their wardrobe with nicer, newer, higher quality pieces.
+This was also a HUGE plus for me when I was trying on Le Tote Maternity Nursing tops!
+I had never worn nursing clothes before so using their service let me wear a nursing top all day and see if I liked it.
+So smart!

 People like me who need help finding great new clothes.
 And because the prices are reduced as they are used, the prices are much more affordable for me to buy if I actually do love them!